mxagar/software_devops_ibm/09_Docker_Kubernetes/README.md

 These are my notes of the course [Introduction to Containers w/ Docker, Kubernetes & OpenShift](https://www.coursera.org/learn/ibm-containers-docker-kubernetes-openshift?specialization=devops-and-software-engineering).

-I have some related repositories in which I compile a guide on Docker; this course is suposed to focus on Kubernetes.
+I have some related repositories in which I compile a guide on Docker; this course is supposed to focus on Kubernetes.

 - [udemy-docker-mastery](https://github.com/mxagar/udemy-docker-mastery)
 - [tool_guides/docker_swarm_kubernetes](https://github.com/mxagar/tool_guides/tree/master/docker_swarm_kubernetes)